 Pro tip: It gets better as it sits.

 Nope!
-Canned peas are ready to roll.
-Just rinse + drain.
+Canned peas are ready to go.

 Yes.
 Soak overnight, then simmer until tender before adding.